kempniu/evmapy/README.rst

 - *...diagnose why the application doesn't react to events the way I want it to?*

-  You can try running it with the ``--debug`` command line switch.
+  You can try running it with the ``--debug`` command line option.
 This will cause *evmapy* to print information about every event received from any handled input device.
 If you see the events coming, but the actions you expect aren't performed, double-check your configuration first and if this doesn't help, feel free to contact me.

 - *...run it as a daemon?*